yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 ##### Reference Architecture

-1. Consumers of this web application may be geographically concentrated or worldwide.
+1. **Consumers** of this web application may be geographically concentrated or worldwide.
 Leveraging Amazon CloudFront not only provides a better performance experience for these consumers through caching and optimal origin routing, but limits redundant calls to your backend.
-1. Amazon S3 hosts web application static assets and is securely served through CloudFront.
+1. **Amazon S3** hosts web application static assets and is securely served through CloudFront.
-1. An Amazon Cognito user pool provides user management and identity provider feature for your web application.
+1. An **Amazon Cognito user pool** provides user management and identity provider feature for your web application.
 1. As static content served by Amazon S3 is downloaded by the consumer, in many scenarios, dynamic content needs to be sent to or received by your application.
-For example, when a user submits data through a form, Amazon API Gateway serves as the secure endpoint to make these calls and return responses displayed through your web application.
+For example, when a user submits data through a form, **Amazon API Gateway** serves as the secure endpoint to make these calls and return responses displayed through your web application.
-1. An AWS Lambda function provides Create, Read, Update, Delete (CRUD) operations on top of DynamoDB for your web application.
+1. An **AWS Lambda** function provides Create, Read, Update, Delete (CRUD) operations on top of DynamoDB for your web application.
-1. Amazon DynamoDB can provide the backend NoSQL data store to elastically scale with the traffic of your web application.
+1. **Amazon DynamoDB** can provide the backend NoSQL data store to elastically scale with the traffic of your web application.

 Configuration Notes:

 - Follow best practices for deploying your serverless web application frontend on AWS.
 More information on that can be found in the operational excellence pillar.
 Use Amazon S3 for hosting your static web content, and leverage CloudFront to securely deliver your content with low latency and high transfer speeds.
 - For single-page web applications, make use of S3 object versioning, CloudFront cache expiration, and fine-tuned content TTL to reflect changes in deployments.
 - Refer to the security pillar for recommendations for authentication and authorization.
-- Refer to the RESTful Microservices scenario for recommendations on web application backend.
+- Refer to the [RESTful Microservices](#RESTful-Microservices) scenario for recommendations on web application backend.
-- For web applications that offer personalized services, you can leverage API Gateway usage plans12 as well as Amazon Cognito user pools in order to scope what different sets of users have access to.
+- For web applications that offer personalized services, you can leverage API Gateway [usage plans](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) as well as Amazon Cognito user pools in order to scope what different sets of users have access to.
 For example, a Premium user can have higher throughput for API calls, access to additional APIs, additional storage, etc.
-- Refer to the Mobile Backend scenario if your application uses search capabilities that are not covered in this scenario.
+- Refer to the [Mobile Backend](#Mobile-Backend) scenario if your application uses search capabilities that are not covered in this scenario.

 ## The Pillars of the Well-Architected Framework
 This section describes each of the pillars, and includes definitions, best practices, questions, considerations, and key AWS services that are relevant when architecting solutions for serverless applications.

 For brevity, we have only selected the questions from the Well-Architected Framework that are specific to serverless workloads.
 Questions that have not been included in this document should still be considered when designing your architecture.
-We recommend that you read the AWS Well-Architected Framework whitepaper.
+We recommend that you read the [AWS Well-Architected Framework](https://aws.amazon.com/jp/architecture/well-architected/) whitepaper.

 ### Operational Excellence Pillar
-The operational excellence pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
+The **operational excellence** pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

 #### Definition
 There are three best practice areas for operational excellence in the cloud: